Skip to main content

 Step 2: Configure IAM Permissions for nOps

-During the nOps onboarding process, an inline NopsIntegrationPolicy is typically attached to your Nops-Integration-* IAM Role.
-You need to ensure proper permissions for accessing Bedrock logs.
+During the nOps onboarding process, an inline NopsIntegrationPolicy is typically attached to your Nops-Integration-* IAM Role at the organization level.
+You need to ensure proper permissions for accessing the Bedrock S3 large data delivery bucket/prefix.

 1. Locate Your nOps Integration Role